Zoroastrianism and Islam: An Evaluation on Similarities

 Magusism, Mazdeism or Zoroastrianism was named after its founder, Zoroaster, or the monotheistic god Ahura Mazda.
-It differed from the ancient religions in terms of including monotheistic belief among Iranian religions.
+It is differ from the ancient religions in terms of including monotheistic belief among Iranian religions.

 What is Magusism, Zoroastrianism?

 Magusism, Mazdeism or Zoroastrianism was named after its founder, Zoroaster, or the monotheistic god Ahura Mazda.
-It differed from the ancient religions in terms of including monotheistic belief among Iranian religions.
-Its place in Iranian culture is evaluated with the Arians, and it is thought that it emerged after the Aryans’ cultures in Iran and India.
-The important point here is the change in the social and economic life of Mithraic and Aryan beliefs, especially in the transition period from livestock society to agricultural society.
+Its place in Iranian culture is evaluated with the Arians, and it is considered that it emerged after the Aryans’ cultures in Iran and India.
+The important point here is the change in the social and economic life of Mithraic and Aryan beliefs, especially in the transition period from animal husbandary to agricultural society.
 (Erbaş, 272) According to Biruni, Zoroastrianism replaced Buddhism.
 (Jeffrey, 238.)

 The word Zoroaster is the Greek equivalent of Zarathustra.
 Zarath; While it means beautiful, right, utra means camel and it is thought to mean the one who has beautiful camels.
-Although there is no exact consensus on when he was born, BC.
-It is estimated to be in the 570s.
-Biruni Zoroaster BC.
-He supports the idea that he lived in the 7th or 6th century.
+Although there is no exact consensus on when he was born, It is pressumed to be in the 570s.
+Biruni supports the idea that he lived in the 7th or 6th century BC.
 (Adam, 242.)
 As well as being a prophet, there are also those who consider him as a shaman or a judge.
 (Tumer; Küçük, p.107.)
 In the Qur’an, Zoroastrianism appears with the word Magus.
 (Quran, Surah Hajj, Verse 17.)
 The word “Mazdayasna” was used before the conquest of Muslims, just as Magusism was used for Zoroastrians.
 (Worshiping Ahura Mazda.)

-It is thought that Zoroaster was born in the Bagrat region and later migrated to the East and lived in eastern Iran.
+It is considered that Zoroaster was born in the Bagrat region and then migrated to the East and lived in eastern Iran.
 While the religion spread to the West, the city of Ragha near Tehran emerged as the center of this religion.

 According to Zoroastrianism, religion is the whole of the wise knowledge that humanity is born with, and this wisdom comes from the essence of Ahura Mazda.
 (Erbaş, 272.)